mnowicky/Cisco-IOS-API/README.md

 #### Files:
  - ciscoAPI.py - The module containing the API's main class and the focus of this repo.
  - config.yml - A basic config file to use with this api.
 Contains:
-    -  basic information for connecting, configuration details for specific tasks, as well as plaintext credentials for login.
-Under credentials, list out every possible usename and password combination that might be needed to login to any of the devices you will be working with.
+    -  [connection] Basic information for connecting
+    -  [configuration] Configuration details for specific tasks, modify/add to this as required for your own needs.
+    -  [credentials] Plain text list of username/password combinations.
+Include as many uname/pw combos as required to log into any device you will be working with.
+Order does not matter.
  - logger.py - A simple logger, used within many of the API's functions.
 You can replace this with your own logger, or use built-in logging if you like.

 #### General Usage: